marczz/mzlinux_pages/system/xterminals.md

 multilingual terminal with support for input-methods.

-# List of  vte terminal emulators
+# List of  vte terminal emulators {#vte}
-<a name="vte"></a> [vte](https://live.gnome.org/VTE) is a library for
+<a name="vte"></a> [vte](https://live.gnome.org/Apps/Terminal/VTE) is a library for
-terminal emulators build upon gtk2 or gtk3, pango, libatk,libcairo2...
-It is desktop agnostic, as it doesn't depend directly on Xorg it can even be compiled against directfb.
-A bunch of terminal emulator use this __vte__ library and they add their on dependencies they all share some common characteristics comming from __vte__, and use multiple tabs they are more ressource greedy than __xterm__.
+terminal emulators build upon gtk3, pango, libatk,libcairo2...

+It is desktop agnostic, as it doesn't depend directly on Xorg, and is also available on Wayland it can even be compiled against directfb.
+A bunch of terminal emulator use this __libvte__ library and they add their on dependencies they all share some common characteristics comming from __libvte__, and can use multiple tabs, some uses a single server for multiple windows.

 Most of them have support for UTF-8 , tabbing, coloring and reordering tabs, manage tabs through keybindings,